ritaturk/xenko-docs/manual/graphics/low-level-api/draw-vertices.md

 commandList.Draw(vertexCount);
 ```

 It is also possible to draw indexed geometry.
-To use an index buffer, first create it similarily to the vertex buffer and bind it to the pipeline.
+To use an index buffer, first create it similarly to the vertex buffer and bind it to the pipeline.
 It can then be used for drawing using @'SiliconStudio.Xenko.Graphics.CommandList.DrawIndexed(System.Int32,System.Int32,System.Int32)'.

 **Code:** Drawing indexed vertices